Frequently Asked Questions

 Microsoft has decided to strip Office RT of all support for any macros of any kind.

-This appears to be purely a marketing decision by Microsoft (to encourage you to pony up to pay more for a tablet that runs Windows 8.
+This appears to be purely a marketing decision by Microsoft (to encourage you to pony up to pay more for a tablet that runs Windows 8 or higher.
 Perhaps Microsoft might change it's mind in the future, but that is their decision for now.

 Bookmark = mac

 Macintosh — in Windows emulation